Gioosu/adAstra/README.md

 </div>

 **FUTURE UPDATES:**
-- **List of Future Astronomical Events: (It will come with future updates)** Display a list of upcoming astronomical events such as comets, meteor showers, eclipses, and more.
+- **List of Future Astronomical Events:** Display a list of upcoming astronomical events such as comets, meteor showers, eclipses, and more.
+- **ISS Path Prediction:** Display an accurate path.

 **CONTACT & SUPPORT**